urql-graphql/urql/docs/advanced/authentication.md

 **User initiated log out** — when the user chooses to log out of the application, we usually send a logout request to the API, then clear any tokens from persisted storage, and redirect them to the application home or login page.

-**Refresh (optional)** — this is not always implemented, but given that your API supports it, the user will receive both an auth token, and a refresh token, where the auth token is valid for a shorter duration of time (e.g. 1 week) than the refresh token (e.g. 6 months), and the latter can be used to request a new auth token if the auth token has expired.
+**Refresh (optional)** — this is not always implemented; if your API supports it, the user will receive both an auth token, and a refresh token.
+The auth token is usually valid for a shorter duration of time (e.g. 1 week) than the refresh token (e.g. 6 months), and the latter can be used to request a new auth token if the auth token has expired.
 The refresh logic is triggered either when the JWT is known to be invalid (e.g. by decoding it and inspecting the expiry date), or when an API request returns with an unauthorized response.
 For graphQL APIs, it is usually an error code, instead of a 401 HTTP response, but both can be supported.